isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

        secondary, ...) and scopes (i.e. what the server is actually processing).

-     * remote: for the remote server the perceived state and the role (scopes should be available in a future release)
+     * remote: for the remote server the last known state and the role (scopes should be available in a future release)

 .. note::

-   The HA local server does not know the real state of the HA remote server (so the perceived state vs the state).
+   The HA local server does not always know the current state of the HA remote server.
 The command (or the ``ha-heartbeat``) should be sent to the remote server as explained in HA :ref:`ha-server-states`.

 .. _command-server-tag-get: